Exploring the Weekly Parasha – Torah Portion

 More Learning Opportunities

-Science Of The Soul – Last winter we offered a very successful evening focused on the exploration of the Soul.
-This year we are planning to explore this subject further by offering part two.
+Science of The Soul – Last winter we offered a very successful evening focused on the exploration of the Soul.
+This year we will explore this subject further by offering part two.

 Other programming that may be of interest to you: